Ice - Surface melting revealed by the North Pole Environmental Observatory

 Since 2002, the multi-agency USA-Japan joint project entitled "North Pole Environmental Observatory" (NPEO) has deployed Web Cameras along with instruments that monitor air, ice and ocean conditions.
 The cameras and instrumentation are deployed in Spring on an ice floe drifting southward from the North Pole (drift maps are shown below).
 The Web Cams provide an otherwise unobtainable view of sea ice conditions throughout the Arctic summer.
 Animations of the images are available as YouTube videos.

 The summers observed by the North Pole Web Cams were very different, as seen in the table below.
 A brief commentary for different observation years follows the table.
-Summer sea ice transition information was not available for 2005 or 2007 or 2014.
+Summer sea ice transition information was not available for 2005 or 2007 or 2014. or 2016 (webcam was not deployed in 2016).

 Update: Due to funding constraints, it was impossible to deploy Web Cams in Spring 2016, but deployments are planned for Spring 2017.